Flanders Audiovisual Fund (VAF)

 - The VAF/Media Fund focuses on the co-financing of high-quality television series developed in co-production with a Flemish broadcaster.
 This includes fiction, animation, documentary and cross-media developments of TV series.
 For applications concerning foreign series, at least 50% of the financing must be in place, with at least 20% of funding coming from Flanders.
 It is also required that a Flemish broadcaster is financially involved in the production of the foreign series.

 - The VAF/Game Fund co-finances the development of video games by companies in Flanders and Brussels.
-Entertainment games, artistic games and serious games (including educational games) are all eligible for support.
-The financial incentives awarded correspond to the successive stages in the game development process, i.e. pre-production support and production support.
+Entertainment games, artistic games, serious games, and educational games are all eligible for support.
+The financial incentives awarded correspond to the successive stages in the game development process, i.e. prototype, vertical slice, production and support after release.
+The VAF/Game Fund also offers financial support for the promotion of games.

 There are three types of support that film- and TV-makers can apply for: scriptwriting, development and production support.
 Support from the VAF/Game Fund is tailored to the game development process.
 All funding applications are examined by reading committees, members of which have critical skills and a thorough knowledge of the audiovisual field.
 The Board of Directors ratifies their advice.